 Notably, while some of the parties directly and implicitly challenge the size and technology composition of NIPSCO's proposed CT Project, which we addressed above, no party proposed an alternative to the CT Project or stated that NIPSCO does not have a need for the type of new capacity that was identified in its 2021 IRP and in the subsequent analyses undertaken after the submission of the IRP.
 The OUCC "agrees that load-following replacement generation capacity is necessary to reliably serve NIPSCO's customers" and "recognizes that NIPSCO's IRP and updated analysis shows additional replacement capacity for retiring generation is needed to preserve reliability, resiliency, and stability."
 Pub.
 Ex.
 1 at 3, lines 17-18; 10, lines 17-19.
 The CAC points out that if recent proposed MISO market reforms are implemented, "NIPSCO likely needs more capacity starting in 2028" even when assuming that the proposed CT Project enters into service.
 CAC Ex.
 1 at 21, 24.
-These statements affirm NIPSCO's requirement for incremental capacity, and.
-However, the evidence of record supports NIPSCO'squestion before us is whether the CT Project as has been demonstrated to be a required addition reasonable and prudent way to meet that will help fill this need.
-We conclude that the CT Project, as proposed, has not.
+These statements affirm NIPSCO's requirement for incremental capacity, and the evidence of record supports NIPSCO's CT Project as a required addition that will help fill this need.